hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [13:24:16](#tFsB69i_BZU8Of10vY18HFWpQPUZPA5wy3h2m1kFJwc) <hiiamboris (NOT THIS ONE)>:
-Then a design flaw Ì†ΩÌ∏â
+Then a design flaw üòâ

 [13:25:13](#LzCxQZ5U_HT0yAm_IA6NxA3OOKahoQGgNAnKLDuWyiQ) <hiiamboris (NOT THIS ONE)>:
 * Then a design flaw ;) Or documentation flaw..